Dru Blair's Portrait 2: Advanced Photorealism Workshop

 other attributes that make up a well-executed photo-

-precision through Dru Blair's Color Buffer Theory.
+using their knowledge of Dru Blair's Color Buffer Theory.

-Portrait workshop with Dru Blair prior to enrolling in
+least one workshop with Dru Blair prior to enrolling in

 this advanced Portrait Workshop.